MicrosoftDocs/azure-docs/articles/storage/blobs/storage-quickstart-blobs-ruby.md

 # Quickstart: Azure Blob Storage client library for Ruby

-In this quickstart, you learn how to use Ruby to create, download, and list block blobs in a container in Microsoft Azure Blob Storage.
+Learn how to use Ruby to create, download, and list blobs in a container in Microsoft Azure Blob Storage.

 ## Prerequisites